Randy Jackson (Zebra): Career

 Jackson sang The National Anthem at Shea Stadium in Flushing, New York on July 7, 2006.

 On July 10, 2010, Zebra was inducted into the Louisiana Music Hall of Fame.
 On October 18, 2012, Zebra was inducted into the Long Island Music Hall of Fame.

 In 2010, Jackson participated in a tribute album titled Mister Bolin's Late Night Revival, a compilation of 17 previously unreleased tracks written by guitarist Tommy Bolin prior to his death in 1976.
 The CD includes other artists such as HiFi Superstar, Doogie White, Eric Martin, Troy Luccketta, Jeff Pilson, Rachel Barton, Rex Carroll, Derek St. Holmes, Kimberley Dahme, and The 77's.
 "A percentage of the proceeds from this project will benefit the Jackson Recovery Centers."
 The Center is located in Tommy Bolin's home town of Sioux City, Iowa and is not named for Randy Jackson.

 On February 4, 2014, Empathy for the Walrus was released by Red River Records.
 Jackson produced and engineered Empathy For The Walrus, playing all instruments and singing all the parts.

 In late 2014, Jackson recorded "What it Feels Like" with Silvergun, (Note: In March 2015, Silvergun was renamed Ashes of Eagles.) an American rock band from Dallas, Texas, starring Darren "DPaul" Wise of The Drew Pearson Show band.

+In February of 2026, Jackson performed lead vocals in collaboration with the Minnesota Orchestra in The Music of Pink Floyd.